2021 Ballerup municipal election

-In this election, the Social Democrats would have it's worst election result since 1981.
+In this election, the Social Democrats would have its worst election result since 1981.
 However they were still extremely strong in the Municipality, and won 13 seats with 50.8% of the vote.
 Therefore Jesper Würtzen looked set to continue as mayor.
 This would eventually be confirmed.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.